yamori/cidrizer/README.md

     x creates a custom error message
 - x returning+rendering errors
-- better style for the rendered section, clean up the page for when it first appears. remove the 'clear' button help section, and examples, better to hide it so it won't delete someone's work
+- better style for the rendered section, clean up the page for when it first appears. x remove the 'clear' button x help section, and examples, better to hide it so it won't delete someone's work x 2^32-n and Available hosts (with hover)
+- deploy to Lambda, rt 53 and purchase domain.
 - error case, empty fields but submitted
 - highlight the provided blocks, distinguish from the filler blocks
 - Better Readme